 Velvet, Velveteen, Coupe de Ville, Peachskin, and other Fabrics

 Choir robes come in your choice of three primary fabrics: Seville, Silkstone and Tissue Faille.
-Each of these fabric types are available in a variety of colors, listed below.
+Each of these Academic Apparel Fabric Types are available in a variety of colors, listed below..

 Graduation robes come in your choice of four primary fabrics: Seville, Islander, Verona, and Keeper.